OSCE Notes 'Significant Shortcomings' In Georgia Vote

-Georgian President Mikheil Saakashvili's ruling National Movement party looks set to win a landslide victory
+Georgian President Mikheil Saakashvili's ruling National Movement party looks set to win a landslide victory in the election.

 In the capital, Tbilisi, incumbent Gigi Ugulava, a Saakashvili ally, had about 54 percent, more than 20 percentage points ahead of his nearest challenger.